pfalkingham/XROMM_BlenderTools/README.md

 ----[optional] Xcam import based on mayacamsv1

 -- imp:  ~~can import rigid body transormations~~, xyz coordinates, ~~objs~~.
 This is integral to animation, but also the most complex tool.
-Priority is to start with just importing xyz translation/rotation, rigid body matrix
+Priority is to start with just importing xyz translation/rotation, rigid body matrix.
+---- rigid body transformations done.
+XYZ translations to do.

--- axes: create axes at joints.
+~~-- axes: create axes at joints.~~

--- oRel: calculates relative motion between two axes.
+~~-- oRel: calculates relative motion between two axes.~~

 ## Low Priority